MidnightRift/hifi/unpublishedScripts/marketplace/randomNumbers/readme.md

 ## numberServer - the Entity Server Script version.

-in general you will use the below to send messages to the server:
+In general you will use the below to send messages to the server:

 ```javascript
 // the default channel is game-channel